zeroidea-jp/site-with-blog/README.md

 ## to publish

-  1. compile the site in your local enviroment with:
+  1. compile the site on the terminal with:  `hugo`.

-  ` hugo`

      Compiles files will be exported in `/docs`.

   2. `push` to the master branch